 Wills fall under provincial legislation.
-As a Calgary will lawyer, MERGEN LAW can advise on and assist with Alberta wills.
-We can also help you determine if a will made in another province meets Alberta’s requirements.
-If you are in another province and looking for information on wills, consult a lawyer in your province to ensure you get the right information.
+As a Calgary will lawyer, MERGEN LAW can advise on and assist with Alberta's wills.
+We can also help you determine if a will made in another province meets Alberta's requirements.
+If you are in another province and looking for information on wills, consult a lawyer in your province to ensure you get the correct information.

 There are three types of wills commonly used in Alberta:

 - Holographic wills

 - Soldiers' wills.